 Cervical cancer: For more than a decade, PATH has partnered with the government of Uganda to reduce high rates of cervical cancer through prevention, early detection, and treatment.
 With our support, the Uganda Cancer Institute has become a center of excellence and a regional training center for other African countries.

 Vaccines: PATH generates data for the introduction of new vaccines.
 In Uganda, we studied the optimal way to reach young adolescent girls with a vaccine against human papillomavirus (HPV), the cause of nearly all cervical cancers.
-Guided by our findings, the Uganda Ministry of Health has since introduced HPV vaccine and immunized thousands of girls.
+Guided by our findings, the Uganda Ministry of Health has since introduced the HPV vaccine and immunized tens of thousands of girls.
 PATH is also supporting the country to prepare for possible future adoption of a malaria vaccine.

 In addition, we provide expert technical guidance to help improve Uganda’s supply chains.
 Better refrigeration and monitoring technologies, for example, are fundamentally shifting the way vaccines are delivered throughout the country.

 Family planning: A key focus of our work is ensuring that women have access to a variety of safe and affordable contraceptive options.
 PATH is leading the introduction of Sayana® Press, a new formulation and packaging of a popular injectable contraceptive.
 More than 130,000 doses were administered during the pilot introduction.
 Hundreds of women also took part in studies on self-injection, which could increase control and access.